tidwall/tg/docs/API.md

 **Return**

 - The number of characters needed to store the content into the buffer.
-If the returned length is greater than n, then only a parital copy occurred, for example:
+If the returned length is greater than n, then only a partial copy occurred, for example:
 ```c
 uint8_t buf[64];
 size_t len = tg_geom_wkb(geom, buf, sizeof(buf));